EvantheGrump2/Termux-Routersploit-Installer/README.md

  ## Usage
  This installer installs to path.
 Run the command `rsf` to open routersploit.
 The actual executable is stored in $PREFIX/share/routersploit/

+## Troubleshooting
+if you get this error: `Sub-process /usr/bin/dpkg returned an error code (1)` run the following command: `dpkg --configure -a`